 When you walk out from the well area, you will see the Estate Chapel from above.
 We thought the chapel was beautiful – like it was pure!

-There are many tunnels in the estate as well.
-Many water bodies and Gothic styled fountains can be found inside the park.
+There are many tunnels in the estate as well, including water bodies and Gothic styled fountains inside the park.
 Two artificial lakes also adorn the estate.

 Recommended Time at Quinta da Regaleira : 2 hours